 Sign Up for a Class

-NAMI Family-to-Family will begin this spring.
-Space is limited and advanced registration is required.
-To join the upcoming class, please contact our HelpLine at (410) 435-2600.
+NAMI Family-to-Family will be offered in fall 2018.
+To reserve your space in the upcoming NAMI Family-to-Family class, please contact our HelpLine at (410) 435-2600.

 What You’ll Gain